 The Colville Tribes are now taking Summer Chinook returns to the next level with the construction of the Chief Joseph Hatchery.
 This is a state of the art hatchery designed to use native brood to create a very robust run of hatchery responsible Summer Chinook.
 The end result is more fish for everyone and I’m very excited about the future of this fishery.

 Below is a little montage of a few fish we caught one day on the Columbia River fishing for Summer Salmon, Sockeye, and Steelhead.
 I do a lot of videoing and photography on my trips and was fortunate enough on this occasion to have Rachel Jones along for the trip and behind the camera.

 I do most of my Summer Chinook Salmon fishing between the mouth of the Cowlitz River and the town of Astoria at the mouth.
 This is a beautiful section of river and because these fish return in June and July, fishing temperatures tend to be much more appealing to most of my clients.
 Temperatures in the 70’s make for a perfect day on the water and watching a rod bury with the strike of a #25 plus pound Chinook makes the day all the better.
 There is a very narrow window of time usually between the middle of June and the first week of July to retain these fish, usually only about two weeks, so getting on the schedule early is important.
 As a bonus, we will regularly catch steelhead and even Sockeye salmon on these trips making or a nice box of fish at the end of the day.

 Both an Oregon and Washington fishing license works when fishing the Columbia River.
-You’re welcome to call me at 971.401.0521 or contact me with questions or to simply book a trip.
+You’re welcome to contact me with questions or to simply book a trip.